COVID-19 and Stigma

 By Laura K. Murray with contributions from Keri Althoff, Beth McGinty, and Elizabeth Stuart | January 13, 2021

-As COVID-19 infections rage across the country, one in four Americans associate shame with COVID-19, the Johns Hopkins University Pandemic Pulse project found.
+As COVID-19 infections rage across the country, one in four Americans associate shame with COVID-19, the National Johns Hopkins University Pandemic Pulse project found.

 This stigma of COVID-19 “stops people from accessing health services and prevents public health measures from effectively controlling pandemics,” says Winnie Byanyima, executive director of UNAIDS.
 Pandemic Pulse findings underscore this—people reported being hesitant to notify others they may have exposed or to seek medical care unless their symptoms got worse.